jphilipstevens/web-service-gin/README.md

 ## Configuration

-The application is configured using a YAML file located at `config/config.yaml`.
-Here's how to set it up:
+The application is configured using a YAML file located at `example/config/config.yaml`.
+Edit this file to set your specific configuration:

-1. Copy the `config.yaml.example` to `config.yaml`.
-2. Edit the `config.yaml` file to set your specific configuration:

    server:
      port: 8080